nolwazihlophe/nolwazihlophe.github.io/README.md

 </p>
 </dl>

-I am the Deputy Director Financial Regulation and Supervision with [Digital Frontiers](https://digitalfrontiers.org/).
+I am the Deputy Director Financial Regulation and Supervision with <a href="https://digitalfrontiers.org" target="_bank">Digital Frontiers</a>.
 I obtained an MCom in Economics from the University of Pretoria in 2016.
 I previously worked for [Cenfri](https://cenfri.org/) within the Risk, Remittances and Integrity programme as a Senior Researcher and the [Central Bank of Eswatini](http://www.centralbank.org.sz/) in the Financial Stability Unit as a Macroprudential Analyst and the Manager of the FinTech Unit.